- SAP made many claims about HANA, but upon analysis, what SAP did with HANA is reinvent the wheel.

 Everything, literally everything, is supposed to be in memory.
 Caching makes no sense with the presented HANA design.
 The people working at SAP on HANA and who presented this at TechEd 2017 clearly do not understand Hasso’s vision.

 According to Hasso Plattner, HANA is and forever will zero latency.
 But the techniques that are described in the actual HANA technical documentation show a much more complicated picture with SAP performing caching in several locations.

-Furthermore, the hardware specs that SAP has for HANA are extremely large.
-The column-oriented store combined with the large quantities of RAM is supposed to be so incredible, that these types of techniques should not be necessary.
+Furthermore, the hardware specs that SAP has for HANA are extensive.
+The column-oriented store, combined with the vast quantities of RAM, is supposed to be so incredible, that these types of techniques should not be necessary.
 But HANA underperforms other databases even though it has far more hardware.
 The Oracle benchmark shows that HANA was only able to come close to Oracle 12c performance with far more hardware.
 This is, of course, a benchmark produced by Oracle.
 However, other private benchmarks that have been made available to Brightwork show the same thing.